bharath12b5/mvn-linux/Building-Docker-Distribution.md

             make PREFIX=/<source_root>/ test

 ##### Step 6 : Start the registry

+Docker registry fetches the configuration from cmd/registry/config.yml.
+The filesystem location at which docker registry stores the images is by default set as ```/var/lib/registry``` in config.yml.
 *	Copy the config-dev.yml file to config.yml

 			cp $DISTRIBUTION_DIR/cmd/registry/config-dev.yml $DISTRIBUTION_DIR/cmd/registry/config.yml

+* 	Create directory to store images (if it does not exist)

+			mkdir -p /var/lib/registry

-*	Use the below command to start docker registry.
+*	Use the below command to start docker registry

 			/<source_root>/bin/registry $DISTRIBUTION_DIR/cmd/registry/config.yml

-**Note:**

-* Docker registry fetches the configuration from cmd/registry/config.yml .
-* The filesystem location at which docker registry stores the images is by default set as ```/var/lib/registry``` in config.yml.

 ##### References:
 https://github.com/docker/distribution